FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/common/ctrl.md

                                                  1'b1 ;
  ```
 - IndirectBranchQ102H is a signal that indicates if we have a branch or jump instruction.
 If we have a branch or jump instruction then we have to flush the pipeline.
 - When flashQ102H is high, it means that we insert NOP into the actual Q101H stage.
-In order to insert another nop in the next cycle we use the following code to let flash moves threw the pipeline
+In order to insert another nop in the next cycle we use the following code to let the flash signal moves in  the pipeline
 ```
 `MAFIA_EN_DFF(flushQ103H , flushQ102H   , Clock , ReadyQ103H)
 ```